Bucket List: Amazing Places to Visit in Wellington, New Zealand

 The Cottage was built in a late Georgian style and is similar to other houses built from that time through to about 1870.
 The Cottage was built by William Wallis, who arrived in New Zealand in September 1857 with his wife, Catherine.

-Its original furniture and decoration is still intact and can be view through a guided tour.
+Its original furniture and decoration are still intact and can be viewed through a guided tour.

 Wellington Travel and Tour Packages

 To help you plan out your visit to Wellington, we listed places to visit and other amazing Wellington, New Zealand activities.
 We also listed some of the best travel deals and tour packages and excellent flight deals and accommodation.

 Searching for the best hotels, resorts, and affordable flights in the nearby Cities?
 Check out our list of affordable Wellington hotels and resorts via Agoda, or you may also see available Airbnb properties in the city.